 How to apply

-Ask for an application form from your child’s school, complete it and return to the school together with proof of benefit so that your school can assess eligibility.
-Proof of benefit cannot be demonstrated by a bank statement or photocopies, only by an original of the following:
+Ask for an application form from the school office, complete it and return to the school together with proof of benefit so that your school can assess eligibility.
+With your permission we can check your eligibility.

 - Income Support - letter from the Department for Work and Pensions (DWP)/Jobcentre Plus dated within one month of application showing breakdown of income support payment.